eddiewan/CourseraGettingCleaningData/README.md

 # Step 5: Second tiny data set with contains the average per subject id and per activity id
 using the aggreagate function, we can easily determine the average of all columns per group.
 This group contains the subject id and the activity id.
 The remaining dataset contains per subject, per activity one row of data containing the average of the 'mean' and 'standard deviation' columns

+The result of the final step is displayed in the file 'tiny_dataset.txt'